s427/MARL/readme.md

     - Please read [server-mode.md](server-mode.md) for more information.
     - A stand-alone script is available in `tools/outbox-cleanup` to generate a JSON file without private posts (it has its own [readme](tools/outbox-cleanup/readme.md)  file).
 - v.
 2.3
-  - [Github issue #10](https://github.com/s427/MARL/issues/10) - Support for archives with `media_attachments` folder removed.
+  - [Issue #10](https://github.com/s427/MARL/issues/10) - Support for archives with `media_attachments` folder removed.
 This allows very large archive files, which would normally fail to load because they exceed the browser cache capacity, to still be loaded, although without any attachment visible.
 Attachments metadata (alt text and path) are still shown, and attachment-related filters still work.
 - v.
 2.2
   - Better error handling when loading files
     - In case of errors, MARL should not remain stuck on the loading screen anymore, but will get back to the welcome screen (or the main screen if another archive is already loaded) and show an error message (either directly on the welcome screen, or in the tools panel).
-    - [Github issue #8](https://github.com/s427/MARL/issues/8) - If the JSON files are stored in a subfolder within the ZIP file (instead of being at its root), MARL will attempt to find them and use their location as root.
+    - [Issue #8](https://github.com/s427/MARL/issues/8) - If the JSON files are stored in a subfolder within the ZIP file (instead of being at its root), MARL will attempt to find them and use their location as root.
   - Various small fixes
 - v.
 2.1
   - [NEW] Internationalization